hdlguy/alinx/AXU2CG/README.md

 ## Methodology
 First, an fpga design was created with Zynq MPSOC system and this was compiled.
-The resulting XSA file was then used to create a Petalinux boot image that mounts the sd card as a Debian root filesystem.
+The resulting XSA file was then used to create a Petalinux boot image that mounts the sd card with a Debian root filesystem.

 Features of the the board were then tested using Linux commands, C programs and fpga logic.